-Every successful person in the SV tech scene is highly connected to talent and capital through their network.
+Every successful person in the networking and tech scene is highly connected to talent and capital through their network.
 It is that network that makes seemingly random M&A deals, capital investments or recruiting top talent happen on a daily basis.
 And it’s that network, more than anything else, that makes Silicon Valley so special for building high-growth companies.

 Why a network is important